tbj5567/mr.test/README.md

 <br>首次使用您需要把连接瓶口的硅胶活塞推出来，便于矿泉水倒置时，水流能正常流入。
 <br><br>

-<p>THE EXTERNAL WATER TANK: a bottle of mineral water can run.It's easy to carry,meanwhile,it can avoid the traditional humidifier tank can not be washed in a long time, resulting in breeding bacteria.</p>
+<p>EXTERNAL WATER TANK: a bottle of mineral water can run.It's easy to carry, meanwhile, it can avoid the traditional humidifier tank can not be washed in a long time, resulting in breeding bacteria.</p>

-<p>PEACE and QUIET: Enjoy complete serenity thanks to the improved inner structure that makes the humidifier basically noiseless; ideal for use at the office or during sleep.</p>
+<p>PEACE and QUIET: Enjoy quiet environment thanks to the improved inner structure that makes the humidifier basically noiseless; ideal for use at the office or during sleep.</p>

-<p>WIDE RANGE OF HUMIDIFICATION: turbine with 1 million 700 thousand every second high frequency oscillation, water mist is more delicate, with the built-in turbine fan, Water mist comes out faster.</p>
+<p>WIDE RANGE OF HUMIDIFICATION: With 1 million 700 thousand every second high frequency oscillation in turbine, water mist is more delicate, and with the built-in turbine fan, it comes out faster.</p>

-<p>UV CLEAN WATER QUALITY: UV germicidal lamp deal with every drop of prepared atomized water, prevent the breeding of bacteria, efficient water purification.</p>
+<p>UV CLEAN WATER QUALITY: UV germicidal lamp deal with every drop of prepared atomized water to kill bacteria efficiently, which prevent the breeding of bacteria.</p>

 <p>OPENING and CLOSING TYPE OF DESIGN: humanized design, can adjust the angle of water mist.</p>